Steve Barclay: Chancellor of the Duchy of Lancaster and Downing Street Chief of Staff

 In a cabinet reshuffle on 15 September 2021, Barclay succeeded Michael Gove as Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office.

 On 5 February 2022, Barclay was appointed by Johnson as his new Chief of Staff, following the resignation of Dan Rosenfield.
-He is the first serving MP to hold this position.
+He became the first serving MP to hold this position.
 He said he would pursue a "smaller state" in his new role.
 Barclay ceased to hold either office after his appointment as Secretary of State for Health and Social Care.

 Health Secretary

 First term (2022)

 On 5 July 2022, Barclay was appointed Health Secretary after Sajid Javid's resignation on 3 July.
 According to the editor of the Health Service Journal "never has a politician arrived in the post of health secretary trailing a worse reputation among NHS leaders".

+In August 2022, Barclay announced that more than 50 new surgical hubs would open in England to help tackle a backlog of treatments following the COVID-19 pandemic.

 On 6 September 2022, Barclay left the government and returned to the backbenches.

-Second term (2022–present)
+Second term (2022–2023)

-He was reappointed by Rishi Sunak when he became prime minister on 25 October 2022.
-Chief Executive Officer of the NHS Confederation, Matthew Taylor, declared "Mr Barclay would do well to remember that he is taking on one of the most efficient healthcare systems in the world".
+He was reappointed by Rishi Sunak when Sunak became prime minister on 25 October 2022.
+Chief executive officer of the NHS Confederation, Matthew Taylor, said: "Mr Barclay would do well to remember that he is taking on one of the most efficient healthcare systems in the world".
+In April 2023, The Guardian reported that unnamed sources said concerns had been raised about Barclay's alleged conduct towards civil servants.
+The Department of Health and Social Care said it had not received any formal complaints about the behaviour of its ministers.
+On 13 November 2023, he left his role as Health Secretary to take up a different cabinet position.

+Environment Secretary

+On 13 November 2023 in Prime Minister Rishi Sunak's November cabinet reshuffle Barclay was appointed Secretary of State for Environment, Food and Rural Affairs, considered to be a demotion from his former Health role.
+Conflict-of-interest concerns were immediately raised by his appointment, as his wife was an executive of Anglian Water, one of the UK water companies perceived to be responsible for widespread and prolonged environmental damage.
+He also had final say on the Development Consent Order (DCO) for Anglian Water's relocation to the Cambridge green belt of the current fully functional Waste Water Treatment Plant costing hundreds of millions of pounds.

+Despite these concerns, in 2024 he announced a block on bonuses' payouts to executives of water companies which are polluting rivers, lakes and seas.